dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phenix-liveview.markdown

 #### [LiveView forms](https://hexdocs.pm/phoenix_live_view/form-bindings.html)

 In LiveView, you want ONE submit button and ONE changeset for each form.
 That's just how it works.
 You can't have an individual submit button per child row because [the event can't tell you what button was pressed](https://github.com/phoenixframework/phoenix_live_view/issues/511#issuecomment-563243927).
-This is noteworthy because some of us are tempted to put a submit button on each child row, especially since the submit event passes the entire form params back to the event handler.
+This is noteworthy because it is tempting to try to put a submit button on each child row, especially since the submit event passes the entire form params back to the event handler.

 #### [inputs_for/2](https://hexdocs.pm/phoenix_html/Phoenix.HTML.Form.html#inputs_for/2)